DandyLyons/notes/content/Topics/Software Development/Programming Languages/Swift/Concurrency/My Notes on Concurrency Step-by-Step Stateful Systems.md

 ---
 ## The term “reentrancy”

-> ==This is just a plain old race condition.
-But, it isn’t a **data** race.
+> **This is just a plain old race condition.
+But, it isn’t a data race.
 We do not have multiple threads reading/writing the same spots in memory.
-I prefer to call these kinds of things “logical” races.== (If there is a more correct term, however, please do let me know!)
+I prefer to call these kinds of things “logical” races.** (If there is a more correct term, however, please do let me know!)
 >
 > Interestingly, you do not even need to have multiple threads to have logical races.
 You just need some way for multiple things to happen at the same time.
 A single threaded-program with a runloop is enough.
 As soon as you can have non-synchronous execution, you can have logical races.